Geoffysicist/TMSINE/TurtleSandpit/README.md

 ```
 """ Simple script introducing python using turtle.

-A script to introduce python 3.x to Year 11 SDD students @ Aurora College
+A script to introduce python 3.x
 Introduces basic concepts using the turtle module
 """
 ```